JoetheManHowie/NUSCAN/prep_graph/README.md

 4. `self_loop_check_step4.py`
 5. `numbering_check_step5.py`

-We did not write a program to check if the graphs where sorted since we used the bash command `sort`.
+We did not write a program to check if the graphs were sorted (step 3) since we sorted them with the bash command `sort`.

 ## Modifying code
 ---------------